Strategy16 min read

 Phase 1: Foundation — Your First Four Weeks

 Strip away complexity.
 For four weeks, commit to three sessions per week.
 Put them in your calendar like board meetings.
-Use a simple rule: if your day gets wrecked, shorten the session.
-Do not skip it.

 • Protein first: Build every meal around a clear protein source.